ODonoghueLab/Minardo-Model/README.md

 The loaded data contains 3,172 profiles.
 These profiles have been filtered from the originally published dataset [1] (which consisted of 37,248 profiles), as follows:

 1. Phosphorylation changes were quantified at all measured time  points (i.e. values are present at all measured time points).
-2. Sites were differentially altered (detemined by performing empirical Bayes modelling and moderated t-tests, followed by FDR correction).
+2. Sites were differentially altered (determined by performing empirical Bayes modelling and moderated t-tests, followed by FDR correction).
 3. At at-least one quantified time-point there is a 2-fold change.
+4. Profiles with duplicate identifiers were removed.

 #### Standardisation